manjil007/Audio-Genre-Classification-with-Logisitic-Regression/README.md

 Erick - Conducted research on spectral features and their potential relevance in genre classification.
 Worked on an early version of extracting these features which was later integrated into the completed data_processing file.
 Briefly worked on implementing KFold random_state, however, as it did not render accuracy improvements it was discarded.
 Worked on gradient descent, PCA, optimizations, and standardization in the report.

 Abhinav - Researched librosa techniques and worked on processing data and feature extraction.
-Also, worked on sectioning of the songs and recombining sections from the same genre to see if they produced better results with more data points.
-For experiments, worked on applying different sampling rates for the whole songs and different hop rates to find the most accurate method.
+Worked on sectioning of the songs and recombining sections from the same genre to see if they produced better results.
+For experiments, applied different sampling rates and hop rates to find the most accurate method.
 In the report, worked on the introduction, extracting information, results, and conclusion.